NarasimhaKotnala786/urlShortener/README.md

 The current solutions runs as a standalone but this can be deployed on the cloud.
 Following are the instructions to deploy on AWS.

+First Redis needs to be installed on AWS EBS or EC2 instance.

 1. Firstly the user needs to have an AWS account or Create a Free Tier AWS Account.
 2. Create a IAM user.
 3. Enable billing information.